Rafaj-Design/UserAdmin/README.md

 3) Link to user and team controllers like this:
 	<a href="<?= $this->Html->url(array('controller' => 'users', 'action' => 'index', 'plugin' => null)); ?>">Users index</a>

+4) Shall you require to display login/registration pages in a different layout template, create layout called outer.ctp which will be used instead of the default one